You can listen to the article (narrated by a real person):

 Let’s start with the most important aspect – how much does email marketing cost?

-Professional email marketing software, like GetResponse, offer several plans based on the size of your email marketing list (number of subscribers.)
+Most professional email service providers, like GetResponse, offer several plans based on the size of your email list (number of subscribers.)

 2. Full control

 You have full control over your email marketing communication.

 - design your assets (e.g. web forms, emails, and landing pages)

 - decide on the kind of email marketing campaign you want to run

 - segment your email list for precise targeting

 - build email automation workflows that’ll help you deliver even more targeted emails at the most optimal time

 The only thing you can’t fully control is your email deliverability, but if you follow email marketing best practices and engage your audience effectively, you won’t need to stress over your emails missing the inbox.